Directorate of General Security: Reorganization

-As a result of the attempted 1973 coup, Saddam Hussein sought a secret agreement with KGB head Yuri Andropov late that same year, leading to a close relationship that included intelligence exchange, Iraqi training in KGB and GRU schools, thorough DGS reorganization under KGB guidance, provision of surveillance and interrogation equipment, and Iraqi embassy support of Soviet agents in countries without Soviet relations.
+As a result of the attempted 1973 coup, Saddam Hussein sought a secret agreement with KGB head Yuri Andropov late that same year, leading to a close relationship that included intelligence exchange, Iraqi training in KGB and Main Intelligence Directorate (GRU) schools, thorough DGS reorganization under KGB guidance, provision of counterintelligence, interrogation, and surveillance equipments, and Iraqi embassy support of Soviet agents in countries without Soviet relations.

 A 1974 Political Report of the Arab Socialist Baath Party' acknowledged the failings of the government in controlling the DGS:"The State security service, though reinforced throughout by Party members and independent patriots, was an immense machine which, under previous regimes, had used blackmail against the party and other national movements, and thus had evolved a peculiar psychology.
 To reform it, to make it adopt new values and practices was therefore very difficult.
 It has indeed made serious mistakes during the period under review [1968–1973], to the detriment of the Party's reputation and policy in various fields.
 The leadership was at fault in allowing this sensitive organisation to operate without rigorous and careful control.
 Some officers of this service abused the confidence placed in them by the Party, to the extent of conspiring against the Party, as in the plot of 30 June 1973.
 This criminal enterprise alerted the Party to the dangers of inadequate control, and extensive changes were made."